Fascial Tissue and Why It’s Important

 What to expect at the end of the session?

 After the session has finished, the therapist may send you home with home care.
 This may be as simple as drinking water.
-Or they may suggest stretches, exercises, yoga poses, heat applications, as well as some techniques to try on yourself in between treatments.
+Or they may suggest stretches, exercises, yoga poses, and heat applications, as well as some techniques to try on yourself in between treatments.
 Be mindful of how you are responding to the treatment because this will give your therapist valuable feedback.
-Some short term residual discomfort is normal.
-However, you should notice an increase in movement, ease of breathing, that pesky headache subsides or has gone completely.
+Some short-term residual discomfort is normal.
+However, you should notice an increase in movement, and ease of breathing, and that pesky headache subsides or has gone completely.
 Sleep should be more comfortable and easier to obtain or maintain.

 Like all modalities of treatment, it may not produce results immediately.
 Some areas may require a couple of treatments to be effective.
 Let your therapist know of all the after-effects of treatment.
 They may be able to modify future treatment approaches.